-Smithsonian Student Travel programs are perfect for curious, motivated high school students and first year college students seeking to explore a topic and deepen their understanding of the world around them.
+Smithsonian Student Travel programs are perfect for curious, motivated rising and current high school students seeking to explore a topic and deepen their understanding of the world around them.
 Whether they are a first-time or experienced traveler, they will discover new people, places, and topics in authentic interactions that go beyond ordinary trips.
 Smithsonian programs attract students at all levels, from all walks of life.
 If you’re looking to enhance your education through experience, expand your horizons, or just do something different and adventurous for part of the summer, we invite you to join us and see the world through a Smithsonian lens.

 Where are most students from?
 What will my fellow students be like?

 Students come from all over the United States and from many international countries as well.
 Our students are enthusiastic, engaged, and excited to learn new skills and make new friends.
 The dynamics of our programs and unique shared experiences help build close, lasting friendships and a strong community spirit within each group.